mburger-stsci/nexoclom2/docs/source/nexoclom2/planet_distance.rst

     M(t) = 2\pi \frac{t}{P}

 where *P* is the planet's orbital period.
-The true anomaly can be approximated from the mean anomaly with:
+The true anomaly can be approximated from the mean anomaly with:G

 .. math::